vpn1997/2048-Ai/README.md

 ### Future work
 1.Getting 2048  tiles or more at higher freq.
-2.Using Reinforcement learing(one i am using gives tiles upto only 128 :p)
+2.Using Reinforcement learning(one i am using give tiles upto only 128 :p)